Focusing on producing something rather than purely doing the work is one of the defining habits of super successful people.

 There are many things you can do in a day that will allow you to take on this production-oriented mindset, but making your podcast is truly an amazing opportunity for both personal and career development.

 The production requirements alone require knowledge and skills from lots of different areas, many of which are transferable and useful for other business-related undertakings.

-This list will give you 5 good reasons why you should consider starting a podcast and it possibilities for your career development.
+This list will give you 5 good reasons why you should consider starting a podcast and its possibilities for your career development.

-Making your own podcast can be a pretty simple endeavor.
+Making your podcast can be a pretty simple endeavor.